Tetraethyl orthosilicate

-Tetraethyl orthosilicate, formally named tetraethoxysilane (TEOS), ethyl silicate is the organic chemical compound with the formula Si(OC_{2}H_{5})_{4}.
+Tetraethyl orthosilicate, formally named tetraethoxysilane (TEOS) or ethyl silicate is an organic compound with the formula Si(OCH2CH3)4.
 TEOS is a colorless liquid.
 It degrades in water.
-TEOS is the of orthosilicic acid, Si(OH)_{4}.
+TEOS is the ethyl ester of orthosilicic acid, Si(OH)4.
 It is the most prevalent alkoxide of silicon.

-TEOS is a tetrahedral molecule.
+TEOS is a tetrahedral molecule at Si atom.
 Like its many analogues, it is prepared by alcoholysis of silicon tetrachloride: